arnaublanco/Handwritten-letter-recognition-Gabor-Filter/README.md

 This a handwritten letter recognition script for numbers using the Gabor Filter, Principal Component Analysis and Support Vector Machine.

 The programming language used is Python.

+The dataset is the MNIST dataset found here: http://yann.lecun.com/exdb/mnist/